Skip to main content

 Access Setup

-Verify your Kafka cluster is accessible:
+Verify your Kafka cluster is reachable from the Collector host:

 # List topics